AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 Map gene families against reference databases for isolating those exclusive on uncultivated taxa.

 - EggNOG with eggnog-mapper.
 We used the following parameter combination: ```emapper.py -m diamond --itype proteins --no_file_comments -i multifasta.faa -o mappings.tab```.
 We considered as significant any hit with E-value < 1e-3.
 Eggnog annotations will also be useful for calculating the genomic context conservation of the gene families.
+For retreaving the annotations, we ran the command ```emapper annotations```.

 - PfamA with the command ```hmmsearch --cpu 10 --tblout mappings.tab /data/Pfam/Pfam-32-A/Pfam-A.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.